The Enigma Machine

 The first picture below shows a later 4-rotor naval Enigma.
 The four rotors appear near the top, they are currently rotated into position RDKP.
 The keyboard is toward the bottom, between it and the rotors is an array of lamps.
 When you press a key, an electrical signal is sent through the stack of rotors to light one of the lamps.

-The second picture below shows a partially disassembled rotor.
+The second picture above shows a partially disassembled rotor.
 The spring-loaded contact pins are at far right.
 The green wires connect them to the circle of contact plates.
 The lettered rim and gear-like setting ring are at far left.

 Each position of a single rotor applies a unique substitution cipher based on its internal wiring.
 The machine is loaded with the specified order of three or four rotors from the set of five to eight, each rotated to the specified starting position.
 Pressing one of the typewriter-like keys sends an electrical signal through the stack of rotors, through a reflector plate at the end (which adds its own substitution), and back through the stack of rotors to light one of the indicator lamps.